JNSStudios/ToonTuber-Player/README.md

             for each hotkey desired, type the numbers shown by the "hotkey IDs" program, surrounded by quotation marks.
 Separate them with commas.
 If you don't want a hotkey, type null.
         ],
         "requires": [
-            list all the names of the Expression Sets that ALLOW this one to play ],
+            list all the names of the Expression Sets that ALLOW this one to play (or null) ],
         "blockers": [
-            list all the names of the Expression sets that PREVENT this one from playing ],
+            list all the names of the Expression sets that PREVENT this one from playing (or null) ],
-        "anims": {
+        "instant": true or false (if true, the animation will play instantly, without a transition animation) "sound": either type the relative path to the sound file, or type null if you don't want a sound to play, "anims": {
             "Main": {
                 Animation JSON Object (**REQUIRED**)